Hamza-Elhaj/Hamza-Elhaj/README.md

 * N. Achour, **H. Elhaj**, A. Ali, Hospital resilience to extreme events: A staff capability of attendance perspective, Int.
 J. Disaster Risk Reduction.
 72 (2022) 102851. https://doi.org/10.1016/j.ijdrr.2022.102851.

-## 🗣️ Talking about other Personal Stuff
+## 🗣️ Talking About Other Personal Stuff

 * 💁 I'm currently working on healthcare machine learning-related project.
 * 👨‍💻 I'm mastering my Python skills and learning more tools and techniques like R.